 Tone is the emotional coloring of a screenplay.
 It shapes the audience’s expectations and perceptions of how to react.

-When you write with the tone, you're writing the attitude of the story, and you're informing the reader how they should take in information and character.
+When you write with tone, you're conveying the story's attitude and informing the reader how they should take in the information and the character.

 Examples of Tone in Screenplays